 The troupe has performed to different communities, reaching more than 50,000 community members from Yangon, Mandalay, Tanintharyi and Delta Regions, Kachin, Mon and Karen States while conducting TOT trainings to social and community activists.
 The troupe, with support from the British Council, has now grown and evolved into an independent organization named Arts For All, working for the ‘MyJustice’ programme.

-The British Council and partners believe in the arts as an effective tool to promote positive social change across a range of pressing community issues.
+The British Council in Myanmar and partners believe in the arts as an effective tool to promote positive social change across a range of pressing community issues.
 We are committed to exploring and developing further collaborations in arts and development.